 - Preheat oven to 350 degrees.

-- Melt 2/3 cup chocolate chips either by microwaving in a medium bowl in 20-second increments, stirring after each increment, or over a double boiler on the stovetop.
-Stir in coconut oil or butter to melt and set aside to cool.
+- Melt 4 oz. chocolate (2/3 cup chocolate chips) either by microwaving in a medium bowl in 20-second increments, stirring after each increment, or over a double boiler on the stovetop.
+Stir in coconut oil or butter until melted and set aside to cool.

 - In a different small or medium bowl, stir together dry ingredients: almond flour, cocoa powder, espresso powder, baking soda, and salt.

 - Finally, in a small bowl, whisk together eggs, sugar, and vanilla extract until totally combined and able to drip evenly from a spoon

 - Slowly whisk the egg/sugar mixture into the bowl of melted chocolate/oil until smooth.
 Stir in vanilla.
-Add dry ingredients and stir until just combined, being careful not to over-mix, adding the additional 1/3 cup chocolate chips.
+Add dry ingredients and stir until just combined, adding the additional 2 oz. chopped chocolate (or 1/3 cup chocolate chips), being careful not to over-mix.

 - Line an 8x8 inch baking pan with parchment paper or spray with cooking spray.
 Pour batter into pan and top with an extra sprinkle of chocolate chips, if desired.

 - Bake for 15-20 minutes, until the brownies are almost fully set (you can test by jiggling the pan).
 Err on the side of under-baking.
-Let cool for 15 minutes before serving warm or for a couple of hours to cut cleanly and serve at room temperature.
+Let cool for 15 minutes before serving warm or to serve at room temperature, cool for a couple of hours to cut cleanly.